UEFA Logo

 Football in Europe saw many changes during the 1980s.
 After the 1985 Heysel Stadium disaster, the organization strengthened stadium safety regulations.
 As a result, English clubs were temporarily prohibited from competing in European events.

-When it was reformed into the Champions League in 1992, the European Champions Cup saw a major increase in match count and tournament money.
+When it was reformed as the Champions League in 1992, the European Champions Cup saw a major increase in the number of matches and in tournament prize money.

 The Bosman verdict, adopted in 1995, fundamentally altered the European football transfer system and reinforced the union’s authority to regulate the sport.

-In 2000, the association achieved a new milestone in organizing major competitions when it staged the European Championships in Belgium and the Netherlands for the first time.
+In 2000, the association reached a new milestone by staging the European Championships in Belgium and the Netherlands for the first time.

 Michel Platini was chosen to lead the organization in 2007.
 New financial laws, such as Financial Fair Play, were introduced under his direction.